|

 Johnston

-to Follett: Advises that assistance to Aero Clubs has been Government policy.
+to Follett: Advises that assistance to Aero Clubs has been Government

+the whole industry.
 Has spoken to Dicky Williams about the hangar.
-The RAAF are not particularly desirous

-of selling it and have contemplated transferring it to Cockatoo or Richmond.
-Williams
+transferring it to Cockatoo or Richmond.
+Williams suggests that

-suggests that Adastra make a firm offer although Johnston doubts that they will
+Adastra make a firm offer although Johnston doubts that they will

 accept the figure mentioned in Follett's previous letter. |